Orbital-free density functional theory: Thomas-Fermi (TF) kinetic energy

-This expression is based on the homogeneous electron gas and, thus, is not very accurate for most physical systems.
-Finding more accurate and transferable kinetic-energy density functionals is the focus of ongoing research.
+This expression is based on the homogeneous electron gas (HEG) and a Local Density Approximation (LDA), thus, is not very accurate for most physical systems.
 By formulating Kohn–Sham kinetic energy in terms of electron density, one avoids diagonalizing the Kohn–Sham Hamiltonian for solving for the Kohn–Sham orbitals, therefore saving the computational cost.
 Since no Kohn–Sham orbital is involved in orbital-free density functional theory, one only needs to minimize the system's energy with respect to the electron density.
+An important bound for the TF kinetic energy is the Lieb-Thirring inequality.

+Von Weizsäcker (vW) kinetic energy

+A notable historical improvement of the Thomas-Fermi model is the von Weizsäcker (vW) kinetic energy (1935), which is exactly the kinetic energy for noninteracting bosons and can be regarded as a Generalized Gradient approximation (GGA).

+Pauli kinetic energy

+A conceptually really important quantity in OFDFT is the Pauli kinetic energy.
+As the Kohn-Sham correlation energy links the real system of interacting electrons to the artificial Kohn-Sham (KS) system of noninteracting electrons, the Pauli kinetic energy links the KS system to the fictitious system noninteracting model bosons.
+In the same way as the KS interacting energy it is highly KS-orbital dependent and must be in practice approximated.